ThomasByr/Phoenyx/README.md

 Please refer to [the changelog file](changelog.md) for more detail.

 This updates covers the brand new SandBox class.
 Now the Engine in "Pygame Engine" starts making sens.
 The SandBox class, when created, must be linked to a Renderer to actually draw shapes and physical objects.
-For now, objects do not rotate, and only circle shapes have been implemented in a way that makes sens.
+For now, objects do not rotate, and only circular shapes have been implemented in a way that makes sens.
 Of course, more to come in the future.

 ## TODOs